 By Iris Stone

-In this ranking, we examine top value universities and colleges in Nebraska for 2016.
+In this ranking, we examine top value universities and colleges in Nebraska.

 As a state known for its gargantuan agricultural industry, multiplicity of historical trails, and expansive prairie lands, Nebraska exudes typical Midwestern charm and down-to-earth living.
 This state’s universities won’t appeal to everyone, but if your college checklist includes a small campus, a religious curriculum, spirited athletics, and/or degree programs that emphasize agriculture, tech, and healthcare, Nebraska is the place for you.
 And last but definitely not least, Nebraska’s low cost of living translates into some of the country’s most affordable tuition rates.
 Cheap colleges abound in this Midwestern state (as you’ll see in the descriptions below) but that doesn’t mean they cheap out on academic resources or student services.
 Using indicators like graduation rate, net return on investment, and selectivity, we’ve determined the absolute top colleges in Nebraska for high satisfaction and low cost.

 Ranked the #1 liberal arts college in Nebraska by U.S. News, Nebraska Wesleyan University offers a comprehensive general education for students of faith.
 What makes NWU one of the best colleges in Nebraska?
 How about a 13:1 student-faculty ratio; an intimate yet substantial student body of 2,000; and over 100 degree granting courses of study in the arts, sciences, and pre-professional programs?
 And with a 69% graduation rate (well above the state and national averages), and a $200K ROI from PayScale.com, NWU ranks high on our list of top colleges as well.